 Book Week Scotland funding conditions

-Essential information for individuals and organisations applying to the Book Week Scotland 2021 Fund.
+Essential information for individuals and organisations applying to the Book Week Scotland 2022 Fund.

 - If you invite a writer or storyteller to your event, they should be paid at the Live Literature rate of £175 per session.
-Authors do not have to be part of the Live Literature Author Directory to take part in Book Week Scotland
+Authors do not have to be part of the Live Literature Author Directory to take part in Book Week Scotland.

-- Events or activities may charge an admission fee on the condition that the money raised goes towards covering event expenses
+- Events or activities may charge an admission fee on the condition that the money raised goes towards covering event expenses.

-- Scottish Book Trust will ask you to evaluate the event or activity, usually through a short survey or postcards.
-Evaluation support and information will be provided in our Book Week Scotland handbook and on the Event and Partner information page
+- Successful partners are required to evaluate their event, usually through a short online survey.
+Evaluation support and information will be provided in our Book Week Scotland Handbook.

-- If your application is successful we will release your funding via BACS transfer in August
+- If your application is successful we will release your funding via BACS transfer in August.

 Although every funding application is judged on its individual merits, our funding panel will look to support projects that help Book Week Scotland achieve some of its several key outcomes:

-- Allowing communities to reconnect to celebrate the transformative power of books and reading
+- Allowing communities to reconnect to celebrate the transformative power of books and reading.

-- Supporting interesting, imaginative ways to promote and enjoy reading and writing
+- Supporting interesting, imaginative ways to promote and enjoy reading and writing.

-- Creating a legacy for communities to continue enjoying books and reading together in the future
+- Creating a legacy for communities to continue enjoying books and reading together in the future.

-- Supporting fun, innovative digital events that allow people all over Scotland to engage with the week
+- Supporting fun, innovative digital events that allow people all over Scotland to engage with the week.